Dallinger/Dockerfiles/README.md

 https://docs.docker.com/machine/get-started/#prerequisite-information

-### Ubuntu
+### Ubuntu/Linux

 Navigate to a terminal.

 Start the docker daemon, typically by running ``` sudo dockerd ``` in a terminal.

 Open another terminal where you will run docker commands and script.

+Note: Under Ubuntu/Linux running docker commands might require you to start each of the commands listed in the next few sections, with ``` sudo ```.

 Note: if you happen to have Postgresql and/or Redis installed in your system, make sure they are not running when you run Dallinger via Docker.